openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 * `redirect_uri`
     * REQUIRED.
 MUST equal the `client_id` value.
 MUST be included for compatibility reasons.
 * `id_token_hint`
     * OPTIONAL.
-As specified in Section 3.1.2 of [@OpenID].
+As specified in Section 3.1.2 of [@!OpenID].
 If the ID Token is encrypted for the Self-Issued OP, the `sub` (subject) of the signed ID Token MUST be sent as the `kid` (Key ID) of the JWE.
 * `claims`
     * OPTIONAL.
-As specified in Section 5.5 of [@OpenID].
+As specified in Section 5.5 of [@!OpenID].
 * `registration`
     * OPTIONAL.
 This parameter is used by the RP to provide information about itself to a Self-Issued OP that would normally be provided to an OP during Dynamic RP Registration, as specified in {#rp-registration-parameter}.
 * `registration_uri`
     * OPTIONAL.
 This parameter is used by the RP to provide information about itself to a Self-Issued OP that would normally be provided to an OP during Dynamic RP Registration, as specified in {#rp-registration-parameter}.
 * `request`
     * OPTIONAL.
-Request Object value, as specified in Section 6.1 of [@OpenID].
+Request Object value, as specified in Section 6.1 of [@!OpenID].
 The Request Object MAY be encrypted to the Self-Issued OP by the RP.
 In this case, the `sub` (subject) of a previously issued ID Token for this RP MUST be sent as the `kid` (Key ID) of the JWE.
 * `request_uri`
     * OPTIONAL.
-URL where Request Object value can be retrieved from, as specified in Section 6.2 of [@OpenID].
+URL where Request Object value can be retrieved from, as specified in Section 6.2 of [@!OpenID].

 To prevent duplication, registration parameters MUST be passed either in `registration` or `registration_uri` parameters or `request` or `request_uri` parameters.
 Therefore, when `request` or `request_uri` parameters are NOT present, and RP is NOT using OpenID Federation 1.0 Automatic Registration to pass entire registration metadata, `registration` or `registration_uri` parameters MUST be present in the request.
 When `request` or `request_uri` parameters are present, `registration` or `registration_uri` parameters MUST be included in either of those parameters.